jromnes/Blockchain_Wallets/README.md

 # KryptoJobs2Go Ethereum Integration
-_Important Note: Currently working with my professor to debug the provided and complete crypto_wallet.py file.
-Screenshots will be added to the bottom of this file, as well as the updated debugged files, once the debugging is complete._

 ## Background
 KryptoJobs2Go is a revolutionary platform designed to help customers find fintech professionals, hire them, and pay them using cryptocurrency.
 For this assignment, I am posing as the lead developer of KryptoJobs2Go(), I was tasked with integrating the Ethereum blockchain network into the application, enabling customers to make instant payments to the professionals they hire.